mesa-summer-school-2023/mesa-school-bugnet/docs/minilab1.rst

 Stars oscillate due to waves propagating in their interiors.
 The waves we are interested in, in the context of this project, i.e. the one responsible for solar-like oscillations (see e.g. García & Ballot 2019), are excited by turbulent convection.
 As they propagate, these waves interfere and form normal modes of oscillations, i.e. standing waves, which frequency depends on the internal structure of the star.
 For this reason, they are called *eigenmodes* of the star, the associated frequencies are the *eigenfrequencies*, and we can also calculate the *eigenfunctions*, i.e. the variation of the waves' perturbation with radius.
 These are obtained by solving the equations of stellar oscillations (see XXX, lecture?).
 Depending on the frequency of the wave, we distinguish two kind of waves: internal gravity waves (low frequency) and acoustic waves (high frequency).
 Modes associated with internal gravity waves are g modes (these are the ones studied during Tuesday labs) and the ones associated with acoustic waves are p modes.
 Each mode is identified with a combination of three integers: the angular, or spherical harmonic, degree :math:`\ell`, the azimuthal order :math:`m` and the radial order :math:`n`.

 This first minilab focuses on the coupling between p and g modes, i.e. mixed modes, in a red giant star model.
+These modes are very important because due to this coupling they allow to probe the entire interior of stars.
 To illustrate this coupling, a useful diagnostic is to look at the normalised mode inertia E, which is defined as (see e.g. Eq.
 43 of Hekker & Christensen-Dalsgaard 2017)

 .. math::